pbreheny/ncvreg/README.md

 In this case, it would appear that `lcavol`, `svi`, and `lweight` are clearly associated with the response, even after adjusting for the other variables in the model, while `lbph`, `age`, and `pgg45` may be false positives included simply by chance.

-Typically, one would carry out cross-validation for the purposes of assessing the predictive accuracy of the model at various values of $\lambda$:
+Typically, one would carry out cross-validation for the purposes of assessing the predictive accuracy of the model at various values of `lambda`:

 ```{r cvplot, h=4, w=6, cache=TRUE}
 cvfit <- cv.ncvreg(X, y)